David-EstradaSD/DavesMeals/README.md

   * Re-usable components

 ### How to Run
-This app will be deployed to my EC2 upon completion
+This app is deployed to my EC2.
+You can contact me for the exact _path / URL_.
-* _add link here_

 ### Lessons Learned
  This project was built with the assistance of a tutorial through Udemy that taught the _React framework_ ( 48+ hours ).
 Note that the data is "dummy data" since this portion of the _Udemy Course_ didn't span _implementing Databases_ yet.